Kwasi-Dankwa/serie-a-analytics/README.md

 Key Observations:

+Performing teams are highlighted in blue while underperforming teams are highlighted in orange

 Expected Goals vs. Actual Goals: The graph compares Napoli's "Expected Goals" (xG) to their actual "Goals" scored.
 This indicates that Napoli has scored 55 goals, while their xG was 62.40.

 Underperformance: The visualization labels Napoli as "Underperforming."
 This suggests that they have scored fewer goals than expected based on the quality of scoring chances they created.